shaharkadmiel/minimal-mistakes/_posts/2018-05-25-Loading-random-header-image.md

 <script src="/assets/js/vendor/jquery/jquery-3.3.1.min.js" type="text/javascript"></script>

 <!--
-  Javascript and Liquid code to gather a list of all header images in /assets/images/headers/
+  JavaScript and Liquid code to gather a list of all header images in /assets/images/headers/
 -->
 {% if page.header.image == 'random' or page.header.overlay_image == 'random' %}